kingsdigitallab/aisteroids/README.md

 interactive data visualition.
 Game mechanics are used to explore market volatility through:

-- asteroid size based on stock's last price
+- asteroid size based on the stock's trading volume for the day
 - asteroid colour reflects price change (last - open): green for gains, darker red for larger losses
-- asteroid segments scale with trading volume
+- asteroid segments scale with the stock's last price
 - asteroid line width matches daily price range (high - low)
 - asteroid rotation speed tied to price change magnitude: clockwise for gains, counter-clockwise for losses